 And if you’re a Trim Healthy Mama who loves her oolong tea for its slimming benefits, you can easily have gallons of oolong tea ready all summer long.

 Fold the top of your DIY Iced Tea Bag down and staple securely.

 You don’t want tea leaves escaping so be sure to staple close to the ends.

 Fill a gallon sized jar or pitcher with fresh, cool water and place your DIY iced tea bags in the jar.

 Set the jar in the sun for a few hours, or until it is as dark and strong as you like.
 This will work even on a cloudy day, by the way.
 It just might take a little longer.

 This was after about an hour or so in the sun (and clouds).
 It looks done, but it’s probably not quite strong enough after one hour.
 I leave it out for a few hours.

 **I’ve read in recent years people saying “Don’t drink sun tea!
 It can grow bacteria and make you sick!”
 Personally, I think that is ridiculous.
 I drank sun tea all the time growing up and still do, and never once have I gotten sick from it.
 However, if that is a concern for you, you can very easily make delicious, cold-brewed iced tea using this same method.
 Just put the jar in the refrigerator for 6-8 hours (if you put it in the fridge before bed, you’ll have fresh, cold iced tea in the morning!).
 Do what you feel is best for you and your family!**

-After taking out my nifty DIY Iced Tea Bags, I realized that there might not have been room for any more tea, as the loose tea absorbed quite a bit of water and swelled!
+After taking out my nifty DIY Iced Tea Bags, I realized that there 5 tablespoons per #4 cone filter was the limit, as the loose tea absorbed quite a bit of water and swelled!